iorchard/burrito_docs/source/install/install.rst

    ### storage
    # storage backends
    # If there are multiple backends, the first one is the default backend.
+   # Warning) Never use lvm backend for production service!!!
+   # lvm backend is for test or demo only.
+   # lvm backend cannot be used as a primary backend
+   #   since we does not support it for k8s storageclass yet.
+   # lvm backend is only used by openstack cinder volume.
    storage_backends:
      - ceph
      - netapp
      - powerflex
      - hitachi
+     - lvm

    # ceph: set ceph configuration in group_vars/all/ceph_vars.yml
    # netapp: set netapp configuration in group_vars/all/netapp_vars.yml
    # powerflex: set powerflex configuration in group_vars/all/powerflex_vars.yml
    # hitachi: set hitachi configuration in group_vars/all/hitachi_vars.yml
+   # lvm: set LVM configuration in group_vars/all/lvm_vars.yml

    ###################################################
    ## Do not edit below if you are not an expert!!!  #
    ###################################################